 Dogs have special dietary requirements to keep them healthy.
 Some foods are likely to lead to discomfort, and others are downright deadly.
-Here are three foods you should avoid feeding your Siberian Husky.
-This is particularly important in puppy stage where their smaller mass and less developed immune system can result in more serious and faster effects.
+Here are six foods you should avoid feeding your Siberian Husky.
+This is particularly important in the puppy stage where their smaller mass and less developed immune system can result in more serious and faster effects.

-Foods to avoid are milk, ice cream and yoghurt.
-Problems after ingestion can include bloating, gas, diarrhea and other symptoms of an ‘upset tummy’.
-An accidental and small intake of milk and dairy is unlikely to lead to anything serious and life-threatening, but you wouldn’t want your Husky to be continually upset, would you?
+Foods to avoid are milk, ice cream, and more than 10% fat yogurt.
+Problems after ingestion can include bloating, gas, diarrhea, and other symptoms of an ‘upset tummy’.
+Accidental and small intake of milk and dairy is unlikely to lead to anything serious and life-threatening, but you wouldn’t want your Husky to be continually upset, would you?

 Everyone loves chocolate, right?
-Well dogs might love it too, but it is a big ‘no no’ to feed anything chocolate to them.
+Well, dogs might love it too, but it is a big ‘NO NO’ to feed anything chocolate to them.
 This includes chocolate bars (even just a nibble), cookies, brownies, cocoa drinks, licking the beaters after mixing a cake… anything with a chocolate component.

 Ingestion can cause a wide range of issues including vomiting, excessive thirst, general discomfort, abdominal discomfort, heart rhythm issues, tremors, high temperatures, and so on.
 Seizures and death are at the extreme (but not unlikely) end of the scale.

-You need to be particularly attune during holiday seasons when chocolate poisoning cases go up; Easter, Halloween, Christmas, Valentine’s Day, etc. These are days where we are more likely to have chocolate lying around the house, on a coffee table, or in a bag.
+You need to be particularly attuned during holiday seasons when chocolate poisoning cases go up; Easter, Halloween, Christmas, Valentine’s Day, etc. These are days where we are more likely to have chocolate lying around the house, on a coffee table, or in a bag.

-Grapes and Raisins
+3. Grapes and Raisins

-It isn’t fully understood why grapes and related products (raisins, currants, etc) are a problem to dogs, but the can lead to serious issues such as kidney failure.
+It isn’t fully understood why grapes and related products (raisins, currants, etc) are a problem for dogs but can lead to serious issues such as kidney failure.
 Some dogs are fine with these products, others are not.
 Worse is the symptoms can be delayed from 12 hours to a few days.

 Don’t forget that cakes, cookies, cereals, and snacks (such as muesli bars or trail mix) often have grape products in them.
 It isn’t just raw grapes that can cause issues.